Foundations of regular variation on topological spaces: Polar decomposition and regular variation

-It is common in the theory of extreme values to consider along with the basic space $\XX$ its subcones with possibly different ideals, which may result in different tail behaviour.
-This phenomenon in $\R^d$ is well studied and called \emph{hidden regular variation}, see, for instance, Section~9.4 of \cite{resnick:2007} and Example~\ref{ex:hidden-RV} below.
-Many examples of this phenomenon arise in the context of various ideals on product spaces, see Definition~\ref{def:product}.
+\paragraph{Reduction to a sub-ideal and hidden regular variation} It is common in the theory of extreme values to consider, together with the basic space $\XX$, its subcones with possibly different ideals, which may result in different tail behaviours.
+This phenomenon in $\R^d$ is well studied and called \emph{hidden regular variation}; see, for instance, Section~9.4 of \cite{resnick:2007}, the whole book \cite{resnick24:_art_findin_hidden_risks} devoted to this topic, and Example~\ref{ex:hidden-RV} below.
+Many examples of this phenomenon arise in the context of various ideals on product spaces, see Definition~\ref{def:product} and Theorem~\ref{thr:power-space}.

-The following result describes relationships between the regular variation property on smaller and larger ideals.
-For instance, the regular variation property may be lost when passing to a smaller ideal or it may be possible that $\nu$ is regularly varying on $\sS$ with tail index $\alpha$ and $\nu$ is regularly varying on a smaller ideal $\sV\subset\sS$ with tail index $\alpha_1>\alpha$.
+The following result describes the relationships between the regular variation property on smaller and larger ideals.
+For instance, the regular variation property may be lost when passing to a smaller ideal; alternatively, it may happen that $\nu$ is regularly varying on $\sS$ with tail index $\alpha$, while being regularly varying on a smaller ideal $\sV\subset\sS$ with a different tail index $\alpha_1>\alpha$.